enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

  **What model has a higher variance?**
 	The reduce model error is alwyas >= bc you need other parameter to reduce the variance e^2r >= e^2

+The t test is always one sided.
+But the f-test in 2 sided bc we compare the variances Then why is the f-test don't care about the sign?
 What's in the design matrix (regressors)
 	Regressors : ---- convolved with the HRF
 - **What does it mean that we assume to deal with an linear time-invariant (LTI) system in fMRI data analysis?**